Vittozich/laravel-SOLID-and-Utests-test-app/README.md

 ## Notes for myself:

-don't forget `return` in models methods, which are used inside the model or in test/controllers
+- don't forget `return` in models methods, which are used inside the model or in test/controllers
+- `scopeSomeName` - it is static/normal method, which can call as a static `::` if it is a first calling method, then called with `->` and it's name would be `SomeName`
+- getSomeNameAttribute - it is custom attribute, which would called like that `$this->someName`  or `$this->some_name` (without `()` at the end, because it is not a method) (second option is more correct)

 ctrl+alt+n - fast navigation